Catalogue for Philanthropy:

 Since the hospital merger, YRF has installed a playground at the new Walter Reed National Military Medical Center.
 It’s right next to Building 62, where the injured live with their families during outpatient treatment.
 The new Walter Reed was also missing an outdoor gathering area, so YRF constructed a patio with barbecue grills as well.

 Today, the Yellow Ribbon Fund continues to provide practical support to injured service members and their families while they’re at Walter Reed National Military Medical Center, Fort Belvoir Community Hospital, and after they return to their hometowns.
-Since our beginning, 83 cents of every dollar spent has gone directly to programs and services, thanks in part to our small staff and a volunteer force that has grown to more than 1,200.
+Since our beginning, more than 80 cents of every dollar spent has gone directly to programs and services, thanks in part to our small staff and a volunteer force that has grown to more than 1,300.

 YRF has enjoyed support from celebrities such as comedian Stephen Colbert, pop legend Stevie Nicks, and journalism icons Bob Schieffer and Bob Woodward.
 Recognition of YRF’s efforts has come from: